 No, but it must fall within the color identity.
 Vraska the Unseen can play Worldly Tutor as the signature spell.

-Fun fact the command zone is a legal zone.
+Fun fact: the command zone is a legal zone for all games of magic, not just Commander.
 This is where emblems live.
 When Commander first began as EDH, your “General” as it was referred to at the time, stayed in the “Removed from game” zone.
 This is where Commanders were cast from until WotC adopted the format and created the command zone.
 There is no reason to reinvent the wheel, so we chose to make the command zone the home for both the Oathbreaker and the signature spell.